ickshonpe/bevy_ui_exact_image/README.md

 * Force the Bevy UI to draw images in whatever sizes you want.
 * Preserve the aspect ratio of images, regardless of the UI layout.
-* Draw UI images from texture atlases
+* Full support for texture atlas images.
-* Supports image rotation
+* Image rotation.

 ![image](/assets/sizes.png)
 ![image](/assets/texture_atlas_example.png)